East Lound

+History

 East Lound is recorded in the 1086 Domesday Book as "Lund", being a name for both the later East Lound and Graizelound, and under both the entry for Haxey and Owston Ferry in the hundred of Epworth.
 The lord of the manor following Domesday was Geoffrey of la Guerche, who was also Tenant-in-chief to King William I.

 In 1855 East Lound occupations included fifteen farmers, two wheelwrights, and a shopkeeper who was also a shoemaker.
 By 1885 the number of farmers had reduced to twelve and there was only one wheelwright.
 In 1933 there were ten farmers and a smallholder, a seed grower, and one shop with two shopkeepers.
 A Primitive Methodist chapel was built at East Lound in 1862, and was closed in 1958.